 A. Health care to eligible recipients in a health home is furnished by a variety of providers and provider groups.
 The reimbursement and billing for these services is administered by medical assistance division (MAD).
 Upon approval of a New Mexico provider participation agreement (PPA) by MAD or its designee, licensed practitioners, facilities and other providers of services that meet applicable requirements are eligible to be reimbursed for furnishing covered services to eligible recipients.
 A provider agency must be enrolled before submitting a claim for payment to the MAD claims processing contractors or the HSD contracted managed care organizations (MCOs).
-MAD makes available on the HSD website, on other program-specific websites, or in hard copy format, information necessary to participate in health care programs administered by HSD or its authorized agents, including program rules, billing instructions, utilization review (UR) instructions, supplements, policy, and other pertinent materials.
+MAD makes available on the HSD website, on other program-specific websites, or in hard copy format, information necessary to participate in health care programs administered by MAD or its designees including program rules, billing instructions, utilization review (UR) instructions, supplements, policy, and other pertinent materials.
 When enrolled, a provider agency and a practitioner receive instruction on how to access these documents.
 It is the provider agency's and practitioner's responsibility to access these instructions, to understand the information provided and to comply with the requirements.
 The provider agency must contact HSD or its authorized agents to obtain answers to questions related to the material.
 To be eligible for reimbursement, a provider agency and practitioner must adhere to the provisions of the MAD PPA and all applicable statutes, regulations, and executive orders.
 MAD, its selected claims processing contractor or the MCO, issues payments to a provider agency using electronic funds transfer (EFT) only.
-To be eligible to receive a CareLink NM health home designation, a provider agency must hold a comprehensive community support service (CCSS) certification from the department of health (DOH) to service eligible recipients 21 years and older or the children, youth and families department (CYFD) to service eligible recipients under 21 years.
+To be eligible to receive a CareLink NM health home designation, a provider agency must hold a comprehensive community support service (CCSS) certification or attest that the agency has received all required training.

 - B. A provider agency must follow CareLink NM staffing requirements found in this rule and further detailed in the CareLink NM policy manual.
-The provider agency must agree to fulfill other responsibilities as listed in Subsection B of 8.310.10 MAC.
+The provider agency must agree to fulfill other responsibilities as listed in Subsection B of 8.310.10.10 NMAC.
 The following individuals and practitioners must be contracted or employed by the provider agency as part of its CareLink NM service delivery: - (1) A director specifically assigned to CareLink NM service oversight and administrative responsibilities. - (2) A health promotion coordinator with a bachelor's-level degree in a human or health services field and experience in developing curriculum and curriculum instruction.
 The health promotion coordinator manages health promotion services and resources appropriate for an eligible recipient such as interventions related to substance use prevention and cessation, nutritional counseling, or health weight management; - (3) A care coordinator who develops and oversees an eligible recipient's comprehensive care management, including the planning and coordination of all physical, behavioral, and support services.
 The number of care coordinators is based upon ratio in Paragraph (5) of Subsection D of 8.310.10.11 NMAC.
-The care coordinator: - (a) is a regulation and licensing department (RLD) licensed behavioral health practitioner; or experience; or experience.
+The care coordinator: - (a) is a regulation and licensing department (RLD) licensed behavioral health practitioner; or healthcare experience; or

-(b) holds a bachelor's level degree and has four years of relevant healthcare
+(b) holds a bachelor's or master's level degree and has two years of relevant